HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 {{ figure_markup(
   image="median-kilobytes-by-cms.png",
   caption="Median kB by CMS",
   description="A bar chart showing that the median weight for Wordpress pages is 2,967 KB on desktop and 2,684 KB on mobile.
-For Wix it’s 3,161 KB on desktop and 2,471 KB on mobile.
-For Squarespace it’s 4,012 KB on desktop and 3,562 KB on mobile.
-For Joomla it’s 2,990 KB on desktop and 2,776 KB on mobile.
-For Drupal it’s 2,514 KB on desktop and 2,329 KB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=1792712710&format=interactive", sheets_gid="790675238", sql_file="cms_bytes_per_type.sql"
+For Wix it's 3,161 KB on desktop and 2,471 KB on mobile.
+For Squarespace it's 4,012 KB on desktop and 3,562 KB on mobile.
+For Joomla it's 2,990 KB on desktop and 2,776 KB on mobile.
+For Drupal it's 2,514 KB on desktop and 2,329 KB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=1792712710&format=interactive", sheets_gid="790675238", sql_file="cms_bytes_per_type.sql"